jasonsbeer/Amiga-2000-EATX/README.md

 ## Changes from the original Amiga 2000
 ### Video
-Perhaps the most changed Amiga subsytem in this project, the most obvious difference is removing the DB23 video connector in place of the HD15 connector.
+The most obvious difference is removing the DB23 video connector in place of the HD15 connector.
 One of the goals of this project is to avoid parts that are not commercially available.
-The DB23 connector is a prime example.
-While they can still be obtained, you cannot find them in stock at popular electronic supply houses.
+The D-Sub 23 connector is a prime example.
+They are not stocked at popular electronic supply houses.
 Thus, the change to the widely available HD15 connector.
 The analog RGB outpus along with HSYNC and VSYNC are supplied using the VGA standard pin out configuration.
-Any VGA cable can be used to supply the video signal to a VGA monitor supporting the 15KHz standard, or widely available VGA to HDMI conversion boxes.
+Any VGA cable can be used to supply the video signal to a VGA monitor supporting the 15KHz standard, or widely available VGA conversion boxes.
 Pinouts are shown in Table 1.
 All other external video signals on the original Amiga are not available.
-These missing signals are intended to support external Genlocks, video editors, etc.
+These missing signals were intended to support external Genlocks, video editors, etc, among other hardware.

 All original signals are available on the internal video slot.